DanielVenette/Stamford_Happy_Hour/README.md

-# Stamford Happy Hour Finder 🍻🗺️
+# Astoria Happy Hour Finder 🍻🗺️

-Stamford Happy Hour Finder is a responsive website that helps users find happy hour deals in Stamford, Connecticut.
+Astoria Happy Hour Finder is a responsive website that helps users find happy hour deals in Astoria, New York.
 It integrates the Google Maps API and a PostgreSQL database, and is built using the Flask framework and Bootstrap for responsive design.

 Check out the live website at 👉 http://dancodes4376.pythonanywhere.com